-Vertical gardens are all the rage at the moment, whether you’re in a newly designed office or an old one the chances are there’s a wall or a space that could house a Vertical Garden.
+Vertical garden alternatives are all the rage at the moment, whether you’re in a newly designed office or an old one the chances are there are vertical walls or vertical shelves that could house your freestanding garden.

 They’re a beautiful feature in any office or home and really give a space that WOW factor.
-However, the downside to these stunning green spaces is that they’re very expensive, both to set-up and maintain and this is simply because they need electricity and plumbing water in and out.
+However, the downside to these stunning hanging vertical gardens is that they’re very expensive because setup and maintenance need electricity and plumbing.

-We can hang plants at any height from the ceiling and use a number of different colours of plants, currently, Pothos and Aglaonemas are our favourites.
+We can hang plants at any height from the ceiling and use several colours of plants, currently, Pothos and Aglaonemas are our favourites.
 It looks fantastic and still gives a really unique look that people don’t see very often.

 These floating shelves get fixed to the wall and then we can use individual plants to put on the shelve or a trough that we run a mixture of plants through.
 It’s a very clean look and works especially well around logos.
 Make sure the shelf spacing is adequate to comfortably house the plants.